2. ...But you need a 4x4 for safe Namibia driving

 Whatever the reason for your speeding is, I’m pretty sure you don't want to spend your vacation money on speeding tickets.
 So, just a heads up, Namibian police don't play when it comes to speeding fines.
 They’ll hit your wallet harder than a ton of bricks, so keep your eyes peeled and your foot off the gas pedal.
 At least when somebody’s watching.
 Otherwise, you could end up paying up to USD 500 just for forgetting, or not caring, how fast you’re going.

 On paved roads, the speed limit is 120 km/h.
-Gravel or dirt roads have a speed limit of 80 km/h, and you can go 60 km/h in towns and cities.
+Gravel or dirt roads have a speed limit of 80 km/h, and you can go 60 km/h in urban areas like major towns and cities.

-So, even if your first instinct is to ram through them in your monster truck, just be mindful, be patient, and don’t go running over people in their slow little sedans.
+So, even if your first instinct is to ram through the other car in your monster truck, just be mindful, be patient, and don’t go running over people in their slow little sedans.
 Or just run them over and see what happens, your choice.
 Just kidding!!

 If the sun is setting and you’re still driving in Namibia, stop admiring the colors and start praying to the animal gods!